-OAA Targeted Categories Number of Persons Within the Targeted Population Reached through Outreach Activities During the last 6 months Older individuals residing in rural areas 1 Low-income older individuals 47 Low-income minorities 11 Older individuals with the greatest social need 33 Older individuals with severe disabilities 17 Older individuals with limited English proficiency 1 Older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction Older individuals at risk for institutional placement 1 Caregivers of older individuals with Alzheimer's disease and related disorders with neurological and organic brain

-TOTAL: Please note several clients fall into more than one category 116 Caregivers who are older individuals who provide care to individuals with severe disabilities, including children Caregivers who are older individuals with greatest economic need (with particular attention to low-income older Caregivers who are older individuals with greatest social need 1 Grandparents or older individuals who are relative caregivers who provide care for children with severe 0
+OAA Targeted Categories Council on Aging of Martin County July 2021-December 2021 Number of Persons Within the Targeted Population Reached through Outreach Activities During the last 6 months Older individuals residing in rural areas 1 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Low-income older individuals Low-income minorities 47 Older individuals with the greatest social need 33 Older individuals with severe disabilities 17 Older individuals with limited English proficiency 1 Older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction (and the caretakers of such individuals) 1 Older individuals at risk for institutional placement 1 Caregivers of older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction 1 Grandparents or older individuals who are relative caregivers who provide care for children with severe disabilities 0 Caregivers who are older individuals with greatest social need 1 Caregivers who are older individuals with greatest economic need (with particular attention to low-income older individuals) 1 Caregivers who are older individuals who provide care to individuals with severe disabilities, including children with severe disabilities.
+1 TOTAL: Please note several clients fall into more than one category 116

-CoAMC - Council on Aging of St. Lucie
+PROVIDER NAME CoAS: - Council on Aging of St. Lucie